Transparent supply chains in e-commerce: Distributed order management with neuland

 Complexity of omnichannel management systems for the ordering process

-Integration of stock from stores and online marketplace platforms
+Integration of stock from stores and marketplaces

 Merging orders from different shopping baskets